lizadams/CMAQ-WS/content/5-jupyter-notebook-cmaq/a-x11-display/index.en.md

 display
 ```

-If display still doesn't work, then try running the display command on the terminal within the DCV.
-If you had previously started the DCV, you need to exit and then restart it.
+If display still doesn't work, if you had previously started the DCV, you need to exit and then restart it.

-6. After restarting DCV verify your username and restart the tcsh shell.
+8. After restarting DCV verify your username and restart the tcsh shell.

 ```csh
 /bin/tcsh